algolia/algoliasearch-netlify/README.md

 ### My website is password protected<!-- omit in toc -->

-If you've configured the password protection through your Netlify site's settings, the Crawler will automatically use this password to crawl your website.
+If you have configured the password protection through your Netlify site's settings, the Crawler will automatically use this password to crawl your website.

 ### I want to extract more information from my pages<!-- omit in toc -->